Use an app to take photos directly from your phone to a printed book.

 Choose photos from Instagram, iCloud and mobile albums to make framed photos, photo books, magnets and more, then order your products from the app.

-Use the app to upload pics from your phone to the Picaboo website, where you can choose the format, size and style of photobook you want.
+Pics can be uploaded from your phone through the app, which takes you to the Picaboo website where you can choose the format, size and style of photobook you want.
 Some people prefer simpler apps that don’t redirect to a website, but others enjoy Picaboo’s lovely book styles, so they don’t mind the extra step.

 With this app, you connect your phone, subscribe and take photos of your favorite things.
 Chatbooks uses photos from your phone’s Camera Roll, Facebook, Google Photos and Instagram, and will automatically send you a new photobook every month.
 They remove blurry photos, comb out utilitarian images like screenshots, and skip over duplicates before they put together a display-worthy book—and you don’t have to worry about a thing.